unitystation/unitystation/docs/contribution-guides/Development-Standards-Guide.md

 * Reduce duplicate code.

-If you've seen something being done more than twice in the project, write a common class or class extension that allows us to reduce the likelyhood of having to maintain duplicate code that all do the same thing.
+If you've seen something that has been done more than twice in the project, write a common class or class extension that allows us to reduce the likelyhood of having to maintain duplicate code that all do the same thing in multiple areas.

 ```cs
 // bad code.